OxfordRSE/softeng-daycourse/modules/continuous-integration.md

 ::right::

 Follow-along:
-- Add continuous integration to the repository (*Action: “Python Application” [flake8, pytest]*)
+- Add continuous integration to your repository (*Action: “Python Application” [flake8, pytest]*)
-- Submit another pull request for your feature branch to your own main branch
+- Push changes to your repository
-- Add commits to the feature branch that first break, then fix the tests
+- (Optional) Make a change that breaks your tests, then fix them
-- Explore Action reports

 ---
 layout: two-cols-header